mlissner/michaeljaylissner.com/content/a-real-problem-you-should-fix-now.md

 I've mentioned secret questions on my site before, but I never quite realized how much of a problem they are until today, when I discovered <a href="http://uspublicrecords.com">uspublicrecords.com</a>.

 It's a simple site.
 You put in a name, and if it has that person in its database, it gives you their age, middle name, and family members.
-So far, I haven't found any names it <i>doesn't</i> have.
+So far, I haven't found any names it *doesn't* have.

 Using this information, I went and checked a friend's gmail secret question, which was, "What is your father's middle name?"
 I just happened to have that information from uspublicrecords.com, so I put it in, and changed their email password.*